jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 Therefore, `TransH` introduces the concept of hyperplane translations.

 In `TransH` @transe-2013, entity and relation space are separated, and each entity has a relations-specific translation.
-To achieve this, the authors describe the hyperplane using a normal vector, which is then used to perform a projection onto the hyperplane.
+To achieve this, the authors describe a hyperplane using a normal vector, which is then used to project entities ($h,t$) onto the hyperplane.
 The relation vector is orthogonal to the normal vector.
-This approach allows for more sophisticated modelling of relations beyond the essential translations used in `TransE`.
+This approach allows for more sophisticated modelling of relationships beyond a simple translation.

 Still, because `TransH` assumes identical entity and relation embedding dimensions, it misses delicate nuances @transr-2015.
 Accordingly,  the authors of `TransR` @transr-2015 incorporated the differentiation of embedding dimensions, allowing the model to outperform its predecessors.